Government Pension Fund of Norway: Management and size

 In 1998, the fund was allowed to invest up to 40 percent of its portfolio in the international stock market.
 In June 2009, the ministry decided to raise the stock portion to 60 percent.
 In May 2014, the Central Bank governor proposed raising the rate to 70 percent.
 The Norwegian government planned that up to 5 percent of the fund should be invested in real estate, beginning in 2010.
 A specific policy for the real estate investments was suggested in a report the Swiss Partners Group wrote for the Norwegian Ministry of Finance.

 Norway's sovereign wealth fund is taking steps to become more active in company governance.
 In the second quarter of 2013, the sovereign fund voted in 6,078 general meetings as well as 239 shareholder proposals on environmental and social issues.
 Norway's Government Pension Fund Global (GPFG) has the potential to influence the corporate governance market in Europe, and possibly China as well, greatly.
 It has also started to become active in pushing for lower executive pay.

+In 2019, the Government Pension Fund received a perfect score of 100 in the Sovereign Wealth Fund Transparency and Accountability Scoreboard published by the Peterson Institute for International Economics, ranking it first among 64 sovereign wealth funds worldwide.